If you are interested in modeling for us, please read all the information below before contacting us.

 At the session, you are welcome to observe as long as you like and ask questions of the host and the model during breaks.
 You can also bring supplies if you'd like to draw or paint.

 (If you'd like to draw or paint for the full session, we ask that you register and pay the artist rate, $25, but see below for an added benefit.)

 Note that the front door to the building is always locked.
 The host's name and number is posted outside the front door; call or text when you arrive and someone will come down to let you in.

-Once you have observed a session and met with us, you can let us know that you wish to be added to our model list.
-Make sure we have your name, phone number, email address, and a headshot.
+Once you have observed a session and met with us, you can let us know if you wish to be added to our model list.
+Make sure we have your preferred contact information: name (and pronouns if applicable), phone number, email address, and a headshot.
 The headshot doesn't have to be a professional portrait; any snapshot or selfie will do.

 We can't guarantee how often you might work for us, but some models do become regulars and are invited back frequently.
 If you can be available as a substitute on short notice, let us know that, too.

 If you decide you would like to pursue modeling at other venues, there are many schools and art groups in the Boston area who are always eager to find models.

 Some venues (such as BFAC) treat models as independent contractors, paying by cash, check, or PayPal, with little paperwork involved.
 You should note that if BFAC (or any venue) pays you more than $600 in a calendar year, we do require you to fill out an IRS W-9 Form (Request for Taxpayer Identification Number), so that we can issue you a 1099 form and report your payment to the IRS.

 Other venues treat models as temporary or part-time employees and may require an interview, a job application, and additional paperwork, such as an I-9 Form (Employment Eligibility Verification), to verify your identity and your availability to work.
 They may also deduct taxes from your paycheck.

 Some artists and venues post openings, especially last-minute cancellations, in this Facebook group: